pippim/pippim.github.io/programs/homa.md

 - TP-Link / Kasa WiFi Smart plugs (great for controlling Bias Lights behind TVs)
 - Happy Lighting Bluetooth Low Energy (BLE) LED light strips
 - Power on/off laptop displays
-- Suspend computer and power off all devices above
+- Suspend computer and automatically power off all devices above
-- When resuming, power on all devices above
+- When resuming, automatically power on all devices above

 ## Extra features

-- LED Light Strip "breathing colors" varies colors and brightness levels
+- LED Light Strip "breathing colors" feature varies colors and brightness levels
 - Turn Sony TV picture off but leave on sound for listening to music or podcasts
 - Disable automatic turning on of TV bias lights during daytime
 - Automatically rediscover new network devices every minute
-- Communicate with devices using MAC Address lookup into IP address
+- Communicate with devices using static MAC address to find dynamic IP address
 - Big number calculator with TeraByte, GigaByte, MegaByte units of measure
 - Large digit countdown timer with alarm
 - View Bluetooth devices and reset Bluetooth features
 - Command timeouts to eliminate wasted time waiting for negative response
 - Command event viewer of error messages, return codes and run times
 - View Breathing Color Statistics to fine-tune color changes and times
-- Floating sub windows that move when main window is moved
+- Floating sub windows that raise to top and move when main window is dragged
 - Message dialog boxes stay on top and cannot be "buried" under windows
+- Fading in/out tooltips appear when mouse hovers over buttons and labels
 - Open source application written in Python with Tkinter user interface
 - Help buttons open web browser and this webpage.
-Page navigation with context-sensitive positioning
+Then the page automatically scrolls to the appropriate section
 - Single version works in Python 2.7.12+ (including Python 3.x)

 ---